ABOUT

 His practice is developed at the intersection of photography and text and, most recently, focuses on notions of family, transnational migration, displacement, trauma, war, and collective memory.

-As the art historian Professor Eddie Chambers has written, “British life has had the disastrous effect of immigrants not being routinely regarded as sensitive human beings, but being instead cast as vexatious problems.
+As the British art historian Professor Eddie Chambers has written, “British life has had the disastrous effect of immigrants not being routinely regarded as sensitive human beings but being instead cast as vexatious problems.
 Jackson’s work restores humanity to people from whom this critical characteristic has been routinely withheld or withdrawn.
 And in restoring humanity, a thousand stories of life can be, and are, told.”